 4.

-The charset Rule
+The charset rule

-The charset rule defines a character set and, if needed, the minimum number of characters from this set that must be present in the password.
+The charset rule defines a character set and, if needed, the minimum number of characters (min-chars) from this set that must be present in the password.

 Each charset rule is still checked separately.